Best Touring Tires: Cruise in Comfort

 - Compound.
 Look for tires that use a rubber tread compound that’s meant for your climate’s driving conditions.
 If you live in a warm climate, then summer touring tires may be a smarter choice.
 If it snows where you drive, then buying tires with a compound meant for this will help your tires last longer.

 - Speed Rating.
 This is a rating that the tire manufacturer gives the tire to tell you how fast it can safely perform.
 This doesn’t mean you should drive that fast.
 Look at the speed rating and consider the top speeds you drive while on the highway when buying your tires.

 - Circumferential Grooves and Siping.
 Think about the inclement weather you normally drive-in.
-Is it rain or snow?
+Do you need tires for rainy weather?
+Maybe snowy weather?
 Circumferential grooves in the tread will give you better-wet traction.
 Sipes will give you better snow traction.
 You can even look for a tire that uses a combination of both.

 - Look at your current tires to find the correct size.
 Then start your tire search by narrowing down your options to the ones that fit your wheels and vehicle.
 You should see a number that looks similar to this: P225/45R17 91V.

 - If you’re looking for a reliable tire you can use year-round, touring tires are a smart choice.
 They won’t perform as well as summer tires in heavy rain or winter tires in the snow.
 These tires are more specialized for touring and are a better jack-of-all-trades type of tire.